wallysuarez/ios-unit-1-review-lab/README.md

 ```

 b.
 Using the Giant class.
 What will the value of `edgar.name` be after the code below runs?
 How about `jason.name`?
 Explain why.

+Answer: The value of both instances edgar.name and jason.name will be "Jason" because Classes are reference values and keep their initial property values.
+For the values to change using this exact format, we would have to use a struct.

 ```swift
 let edgar = Giant(name: "Edgar", weight: 520.0, homePlanet: "Earth")